phSarr/phSarr.github.io/_posts/2024-05-01-WhiteSnake.md

 ## Parsing Data

 WhiteSnake uses a large hardcoded XML file as a config file for the type and location of data to steal.
-In addition to exfiltrting desktop documents with extentions : `*.txt, *.doc*, *.xls*, *.kbd*, *.pdf` , It parses saved credentials and wallets in Gecko and Chromium based browser.
+In addition to exfiltrating desktop documents with extensions : `*.txt, *.doc*, *.xls*, *.kbd*, *.pdf` , It parses saved credentials and wallets in Gecko and Chromium-based browsers.

 Parses and steals wallet addresses, including the public and private keys and transaction history.